Don't Sleep On It: 10 Things You Didn't Know About Ambien

 9. Making You Feel Worse, Not Better

 Depression is a serious condition that can cause lack of sleep.
-In some people, sleep deprivation occurs before symptoms of depression.
+In some people, insomnia occurs before symptoms of depression.
 In others, symptoms of depression occur before the onset of sleep problems.
 As a result, many people with depression take sedatives such as Ambien.

-However, sedative use is associated with a higher chance of actually developing or worsening depression.
+However, sedative use is associated with a higher chance of developing depression, or worsening existing depression.
 Alcohol use, which should be avoided when taking Ambien, can compound this risk.
 Report any new or worsening symptoms of depression to your doctor.
 Ambien may not be the right sedative for you.

 10. Taking A Sedative?
 Accidents Can Happen